 If you decide you need a lawyer you can arrange this at any stage.
-The Inquiry may be able to help you pay for a lawyer if you can't afford one yourself.
+The Inquiry may be able to help you pay for a lawyer if you can't afford the fees (see our protocol on Page 6 of 11 funding for legal representation of witnesses)..
 If you want your lawyer to come to your interview please discuss this with our witness support team.